How to Create Topic Clusters: A 2025 SEO Strategy

 3. Review Existing Content to Enhance the Topic Cluster Strategy

-Start by looking at what you’ve already published and see how it fits with your core topics.
+Start by looking at your existing content and see how it fits with your core topics.
 Does your current content cover the subtopics you want to target?
-If not, it might be time to update or expand it.
+Update or expand it if necessary.

-One way to make your life easier is by using OTTO, the first AI SEO agent on the market.
-It automatically analyzes your content and optimizes it for missing keywords, performs semantic analysis, and updates the content for factual enhancement.
+Do this more easily by using OTTO SEO, the first AI SEO agent on the market.
+OTTO SEO automatically analyzes your content and optimizes it for missing keywords.
+It performs semantic analysis and updates the content for factual enhancement.

 OTTO content optimization always up to the date with algorithm